Haitian Creole: and

 Although nèg and blan have similar words in French (nègre, a pejorative to refer to black people, and blanc, meaning white, or white person), the meanings they carry in French do not apply in Haitian Creole.
-Nèg means "a person" or « a man » (like "guy" or "dude" in American English).
+Nèg means "a person" or "a man" (like "guy" or "dude" in American English).
 The word blan generally means "foreigner" or "not from Haiti".
 Thus, a non-black Haitian man (usually biracial) could be called nèg, while a black person from the US could be referred to as blan.

-Etymologically, the word nèg is derived from the French nègre and is cognate with the Spanish negro ("black", both the color and the people).
+Etymologically, the word nèg is derived from the French nègre and is cognate with the Spanish negro ("black", both the color black and the people).

 There are many other Haitian Creole terms for specific tones of skin including grimo, bren, roz, and mawon.
 Some Haitians consider such labels as offensive because of their association with color discrimination and the Haitian class system, while others use the terms freely.